toumorokoshi/greyhawk-language/notes/vm.md

 ## The Function

 * functions have:
-    * a scope object, from which to generate a scopeInstance to work with
+    * a environment object, from which to generate a environmentInstance to work with
     * a set of instructions to execute against the following locations of data:
-        * locals (scopeInstance.locals)
+        * locals (environmentInstance.locals)
-        * globals (scopeInstance.globals)
+        * globals (environmentInstance.globals)
         * modules (vm->modules)